Stéphane Séjourné

-Stéphane Séjourné (born 26 March 1985) is a French lawyer and politician who was elected as a Member of the European Parliament (MEP) in 2019.
-Since 2021 he has led Renew Europe.
+Stéphane Séjourné ([stefan seʒuʁne]; born 26 March 1985) is a French politician of Renaissance who currently serves as Executive Vice-President of the European Commission for Prosperity and Industrial Strategy.
+He served as Minister for Europe and Foreign Affairs in the government of Prime Minister Gabriel Attal, his former domestic partner, between January and September 2024.

+Séjourné was a Member of the European Parliament (MEP) in 2019, where he led Renew Europe, a liberal pro-European parliamentary group, from 2021 to 2024.
+He was an adviser to Emmanuel Macron during his ministerial tenure and advised him during his 2017 French presidential election campaign.
+In 2022, he became general secretary of Renaissance.

 Early life and education

-Séjourné grew up in Buenos Aires and later did an exchange program in Spain.
+Born in Versailles, Séjourné grew up in Madrid and Buenos Aires and later did an Erasmus exchange program in Granada.

 Early career

 After working in the office of Jean-Paul Huchon at the Regional Council of Île-de-France from 2012 to 2014, Séjourné became an adviser to Minister of the Economy and Finance Emmanuel Macron.

 When Macron became president in the 2017 elections, Séjourné came along as a political adviser, working alongside Alexis Kohler and Ismaël Emelien.
-He then took a four-month-long leave of absence to lead LREM’s campaign for the 2019 European elections.
+He then took a six-month-long leave of absence to lead LREM’s campaign for the 2019 European elections.

 Political career

+Member of the European Parliament, 2019–2024

-Since entering parliament, Séjourné has been serving on the Committee on Legal Affairs.
-In 2020, he also joined the Special Committee on Artificial Intelligence in a Digital Age.
+Since entering parliament, Séjourné has been serving on the Committee on Legal Affairs (2019–2022), the Special Committee on Artificial Intelligence in a Digital Age (2020–2022) and the Committee on Women’s Rights and Gender Equality (since 2022).

 In addition to his committee assignments, Séjourné is part of the Parliament's delegations for relations with Mercosur and the Euro-Latin American Parliamentary Assembly.
 He is also a member of the European Parliament Intergroup on Artificial Intelligence and Digital, the European Parliament Intergroup on Children’s Rights, the MEPs Against Cancer group and the European Internet Forum.

-Following the resignation of Dacian Cioloş in 2021, Séjourné announced his candidacy for the leadership of the Renew Europe in the European Parliament.
+Following the resignation of Dacian Cioloş in 2021, Séjourné announced his candidacy for the leadership of the Renew Europe group in the European Parliament.

+In May 2022, Séjourné – together with Patrick Mignola for the Democratic Movement (MoDem) and Gilles Boyer for Horizons – negotiated the agreement leading to the creation of Ensemble, a coalition of the parties forming the presidential majority, including on the financial distribution between them.

+At the September 2022 convention of Renaissance, Séjourné was the only candidate in the running to succeed the party’s chair Stanislas Guerini and was elected as new leader.